jeliasson/redwoodjs-on-kubernetes/README.md

 ### GitHub Actions

 Unfortunately, I have not had the time to look into having the same GitHub Action Workflow for handling different envioronments.
-So for the the example below, we are using one workflow for the `dev` environment/branch.
-I'll come back and update this post if I get a prettier way of doing it.
+So for the example below, we are using one workflow for the `dev` environment/branch.
+I'll come back and update this post if I find a pretty way to do this.

-**What the workflows essentially will do;**
+**What the workflows essentially do;**

 1. Set some environment variables
 2. Checkout source code